 Stage 1 Company Store

-Lastly, Splash Mountain is closed until late 2024 for a total makeover and will reopen as Tiana’s Bayou Adventure.
-I can’t wait for this Princess & the Frog attraction!
+Splash Mountain is permanently closed and will reopen as Tiana’s Bayou Adventure in late 2024.
+I can’t wait for this Princess & the Frog themed attraction to open!

 Blizzard Beach & Typhoon Lagoon Water Parks